symbiote-h2020/L2demoHelpers/README.md

 See:[CoreAAM](https://github.com/symbiote-h2020/AuthenticationAuthorizationManager/tree/L2-demo-CORE ).
 KeyStore should be placed in platformAAM in main.resources.
 See:[Platform1AAM](https://github.com/symbiote-h2020/AuthenticationAuthorizationManager/tree/L2-demo-PLATFORM1 ).
 Generated _.p12_ file should be placed in COREAAM's `Resources` folder
-* P3_FederationRegistration - registers federation in CoreAAM
+* P3_FederationInitialization - initializes federation in CoreAAM (removes existing one and adds new)
 ##### Following steps run on PLATFORMAAM
-* P4_UserRegistrationInPlatform1
+* P4_UserRegistrationInPlatform1 - registers test user in Platform1AAM database.
   * **Prerequisite:** A running instance of `Platform1AAM`
 * P5_L2demoClient - acquires local home token from Platform1AAM
- and verify it against federation access policies in Platform2.
+ and verify it against federation access policies in Platform2AAM.
  Acquire federated token from CoreAAM and then again check it against policies.
+ Check it against policies after federation update.
 Working CoreAAM and platform1AAM are required
+* P6_FederationUpdate - updates federation in CoreAAM (removes existing one and adds new).
 ### Running the L2Demo

 In order for the Demo to run it **It is _required_** to have